grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 ---

-### Extending the Jest config
+### Extend the Jest config

-There are two configuration in the project root that belong to Jest: `jest-setup.js` and `jest.config.js`.
+There are two files in the project root that belong to Jest: `jest-setup.js` and `jest.config.js`.

-**`jest-setup.js`:** A file that is run before each test file in the suite is executed.
-We are using it to set up the Jest DOM for the testing library and to apply some polyfills. ([link to Jest docs](https://jestjs.io/docs/configuration#setupfilesafterenv-array))
+**`jest-setup.js`:** Is run before each test file in the suite is executed.
+It will set up Jest DOM for the testing library and apply some polyfills. ([link to Jest docs](https://jestjs.io/docs/configuration#setupfilesafterenv-array))

-**`jest.config.js`:** The main Jest configuration file that extends the Grafana recommended setup. ([link to Jest docs](https://jestjs.io/docs/configuration))
+**`jest.config.js`:** The Jest config file that extends the Grafana config. ([link to Jest docs](https://jestjs.io/docs/configuration))

 #### ESM errors with Jest

-A common issue found with the current jest config involves importing an npm package which only offers an ESM build.
+A common issue with the current jest config involves importing an npm package which only offers an ESM build.
 These packages cause jest to error with `SyntaxError: Cannot use import statement outside a module`.
 To work around this we provide a list of known packages to pass to the `[transformIgnorePatterns](https://jestjs.io/docs/configuration#transformignorepatterns-arraystring)` jest configuration property.
-If need be this can be extended in the following way:
+This can be extended in the following way:

 ```javascript
 process.env.TZ = 'UTC';